breez/breez-sdk-docs/src/guide/getting_started.md

 The Breez SDK provides the following services:

-* Sending payments (via various protocols such as: bolt11, keysend, lnurl-pay, lightning address, etc.)
+* Sending payments (via various protocols such as: bolt11, keysend, lnurl-pay, lightning address, btc address, etc.)
-* Receiving payments (via various protocols such as: bolt11, lnurl-withdraw, etc.)
+* Receiving payments (via various protocols such as: bolt11, lnurl-withdraw, btc address, etc.)
 * Fetching node status (e.g. balance, max allow to pay, max allow to receive, on-chain balance, etc.)
 * Connecting to a new or existing node.